Uncodedtech/Psychology-counselling-portal/README.md

-# Psychology-counselling-portal
+# Datavac project for design thinking!
-A psychology website portal for integrating patients and doctors. <br> SEM project.
+A website portal for integrating patients post Covid vaccine data to research institutes to speeden up creation of an effective vaccine. <br>
 <br>

 Visit the page from [here](https://uncodedtech.github.io/Psychology-counselling-portal/)